Date and Time Functions

 Returns the day of the year for

-, in the range1
+date, in the range1to366.mysql>

 SELECT DAYOFYEAR('1998-02-03');